poyro/poyro/packages/docs/src/app/sdk-reference/output-fulfills-criterion/page.md

     description: Learn how to use the outputFulfillsCriterion function in Poyro.
 ---

-{% callout type="note" title="Async matcher" %}
+{% callout type="note" title="Async function" %}
-Please note that the `toFulfillCriterion` matcher is an async function.
-If you have a machine with no GPU or a GPU with small RAM use await to run async.
+Please note that `outputFulfillsCriterion` is an async function.
+To get the actual return you need to `await` this function.
+If not using a machine with large RAM or GPU it is recommended multiple calls to this function are ran synchronously.
 {% /callout %}

 The `outputFulfillsCriterion` function compares an output and a criterion to determine whether the criterion holds for the output.
 It is the functional version of the `toFulfillCriterion` matcher.
 It is useful when we want to use this method without chaining with expect.
 For example: